BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 But unless their line is broken,
 The Persians cannot pass.

-Out rode the great king Xerxes,
+Out rode the Great King Xerxes,
 Whose speech was lacquered lies,
 “Throw down your arms and kneel,
 And you shall keep your lives.”